microsoft/planetary-computer-hub/README.md

 Creates the [Azure Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) used by the Kubernetes Cluster.

+### data-volumes.tf

+Creates an Azure Storage Account, File share, and Kubernetes Secret for mounting the file share.
+This is used to mount read-only, static files into all the user pods (e.g. a dataset for a machine learning competition).

 ## Manual Resources

 We rely on a few "manual" resources that are created outside of this repository.
 These include